SusiGottwald/starter-hello-world/content/home/oben.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.

-title: "👋 Wir backen grad eine knackfrische Webseite.
-Noch ist sie im Ofen..."
+title: "👋 Wir backen für Euch eine knackfrische Webseite"
-subtitle: "... aber bald könnt ihr sie genießen!"

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.